Join the Conversation

 Mayor Helfrich said last month that city officials were going to meet to figure out how to fix the situation with the city's marijuana ordinance.

-Bankert said it's likely that the training will start at the end of May.
+Bankert confirmed Tuesday, May 29, that the training will start the last week in May.

 — Reach Christopher Dornblaser at email@example.com or on Twitter at @YDDornblaser.